Are you interested in an outdoor career

 NNRG will have use of a simulator so that students can gain some familiarity with equipment operation before getting into the cab of a real machine.
 Students will get approximately 28 hours of hands-on experience operating a modern cut-to-length harvester and forwarder.

-The first training will take place in Spring/Summer 2024, with exact dates to be determined.
+The first training will take place in Summer 2024, with exact dates to be determined.
 It will be four weeks long and full-time at ~40 hours/week.
-The first training site is expected to be in the Hood Canal area, about 1.5 hours northwest of Tacoma, WA.
+The first training site is expected to be within about 1.5 hours of Tacoma, WA.
 We expect to schedule more trainings in the future in other parts of Western Washington.

 What is thinning, and why do you do it?